ec1340/jekyll_mover_site/_posts/2021-03-21-rna-folding-landscapes.md

 We take our RNA graphs, now represented as scattering coefficients, as pass them through an autoencoder trained with both a reconstruction task as well as a stability prediction task.
 We also include a bottleneck to lower the dimensionality of our representations.
 We observe that training an autoencoder to predict some property from it's latent space representation induces a smoothness with respect to that property while still retaining the ability to interpolate between datapoints.

 \
 We describe smoothness both quantitively and qualitatively in our paper.
 For a quantitative measure of how smooth a latent space is, we use the graph laplacian operator formed using the KNN graph from the latent representations of our datapoints.
-The quadratic form of this operator and some signal, the signal here being stability, effectively calculates the squared difference of stabilities between a points and it's K nearest neighbors.
+The quadratic form of this operator and some signal, the signal here being stability, effectively calculates the squared difference of stabilities between a point and it's K nearest neighbors.

 \
-In our paper, we find that scattering coefficients, passed through a bottlneck autoencoder, provide the best results when forming a latent space that is smooth with respect to graph structure and stability.
+We find that scattering coefficients, passed through a bottlneck autoencoder, provide the best results when forming a latent space that is smooth with respect to graph structure and stability.
 This is likely due to the ability of graph scattering transforms to extract multi-scale information from the RNA graphs while the commonly-used GCN layer suffers from a over-smoothing problem with increasing depth.

 ## From Data to Folding Landscape